Access For All Days Out

 - The grounds are quite hilly, and although access to the Terraces overlooking the lake is possible, it is not possible to access the arboretum and lakeside which involve steep inclines.

-- The Ice Cream Parlour is located in the Tea Room Yard, a short distance from the main entrance via a tarmac road.
+- The Ice Cream Parlour is located in the Tea Room Courtyard, a short distance from the main entrance via a tarmac road.

-- Our Tea Room has pushchair and wheelchair access via a path signposted off the back drive.
+- The Castle Tea Room has pushchair and wheelchair access via a path signposted off the back drive.
 Alternatively, we have undercover seating in the little courtyard outside, and our staff will be happy to take your food/drink order from there.